finos/legend/.github/CONTRIBUTING.md

 Suggesting topics you think should be included in this documentation site is a great, easy way to get involved with Alloy.
 A good way of a suggesting a topic for the docs site is by [opening an issue in our Github repo](https://github.com/finos/purealloy/issues/new/choose).
 Ideas are also welcome via the [Alloy General List](alloy@finos.org).

 #### Make Suggested Edits and Adds in the Documentation Site
-We welcome help building out the documentation site.
+We welcome your help building out the documentation site.
 The process to make changes to the documentation site is the same as that which is described in the "Making Code (Including Documentation) Changes" section.

 ### Propose Changes (Make Pull Requests) to Underlying PURE and Alloy Code (Phase 2)
 In phase 2, once the underlying code to PURE and Alloy have been open sourced into FINOS and source code made available to the public, the project will welcome pull requests to these code bases.